NW=New World OW=Old World AB=Arboreal TR=Terrestrial

 1/4", $59 each

 Large and beautiful, these awesome Peruvian species have a greenish - gold coloration on the carapace, with dark femurs, and slight leg striping!
-As adults, the coloration to their legs change to a lighter coloration from the pattella to tarsus!
+As adults, the coloration to their legs change to a lighter coloration from the patella to tarsus!
 Not often available in the hobby, these reach 6"-7" as adults!
 Don't let these crawl away!

 Psalmopoeus